shussin245/DNA-Microarray-Limma/README.md

 ### Running the Analysis
 1. Open terminal.
-2. Clone this repository: `git clone https://github.com/yourusername/your-repo-name.git`
+2. Clone this repository: `git clone https://github.com/shussin245/DNA-Microarray-Limma.git`
-3. `cd your-repo-name`
+3. `cd DNA-Microarray-Limma`
 4. Open the DNA_Microarray_Analysis.Rmd file in RStudio.
 5. Run the analysis by knitting the R Markdown file to the desired output format (HTML, PDF, Word).